This post presents 6 recent works of art, 5 of which feature the California condor.

 Because I find Sloan’s work so appealing, I am including this last painting of Andean condors soaring over Machu Picchu.
 From the 2001 edition of Birds in Art, this is titled “El Espiritu de los Incas”:

 There is, of course, much more art featuring the California condor available.
 What I show here and in other posts on this blog is what is available to me in publications or as prints or originals at a modest price.
-As explained on the Sources page of this blog, I only show originals or prints that I own, images that appear in publications that I own (including books, magazines, exhibition catalogs, etc.), and images that are in the public domain.
+As explained on the Details page of this blog, I only show originals or prints that I own, images that appear in publications that I own (including books, magazines, exhibition catalogs, etc.), and images that are in the public domain.